International Relations (For 2015–2016 academic year)

 must take one additional elective course.
 Students may not count their IR senior seminar toward any other major or minor requirement.

 For both majors and minors, reading proficiency in a Western European language equal to that attained by completion of two 300-level courses with a grade of at least C.

-Alternatively, for students interested in a non-Western European language, the requirement can be satisfied by completion of four Colgate University courses, or their equivalents, in an approved language with a grade of at least C. To receive credit for courses taken off campus, arrangements must be made in advance with the director of the IR program.
+Alternatively, for students interested in a non-Western European language, such as Arabic, Chinese, Japanese, Russian, etc., the requirement can be satisfied by completion of four Colgate University courses, or their equivalents, in an approved language with a grade of at least C. To receive credit for courses taken off campus, arrangements must be made in advance with the director of the IR program.

 A candidate for honors in IR must choose an adviser for an honors paper and fulfill the honors requirements for the department of the faculty adviser.
 In addition, the honors student must (1) achieve a minimum GPA of 3.50 in the nine IR courses, (2) attain a minimum overall GPA of 3.25, (3) submit a substantial research paper that is judged superior (A– or higher) by two program faculty members.

 A student whose adviser is a member of the Department of Political Science must enroll in the year-long honors colloquium (POSC 498

 ) in which each student writes an honors thesis.
 POSC 498

 will be taken in the fall semester, followed by POSC 499